Thirman Milner: Life and career

-In 1976, he ran a primary campaign against Connecticut state representative Cylde Billington Jr. He lost the primary to Billington by only five votes.
+In 1976, he ran a primary campaign against Connecticut state representative Clyde Billington Jr. He lost the primary to Billington by only five votes.
 In 1978, he challenged Billington again, and won election.

 In 1978, he worked on the mayoral campaign of George A. Athanson.

-Political career

 Mayoralty

 In 1981, Thirman Milner defeated incumbent George A. Athanson in a second Democratic primary election.
-Athanson had won the first primary by 94 votes but was re-run after Milner contested the results and a court agreed that there had been irregularities.
+Athanson had won the first primary by 94 votes but it was re-run after Milner contested the results and a court agreed that there had been irregularities.
 Milner was elected mayor in a three-way race against Independent Robert F. Ludgin and Republican Michael T. McGarry.
 He was the first popularly elected black mayor in New England.
 Milner won re-election in 1983 and again in 1985.

 State assembly

 After serving three terms as mayor of Hartford, Milner was elected to a single term in the Connecticut House of Representatives, representing the seventh district.
-He served on the Connecticut Senate starting in 1992, declining to run for reelection from the second district in 1994 due to heath reasons.
+He served in the Connecticut Senate starting in 1992, declining to run for reelection from the second district in 1994 for health reasons.

+Death

+Milner died in Hartford on November 29, 2024.
+He was 91 years old.

 Legacy

-The Thirman L. Milner Middle Grades Academy (formerly Thirman L. Milner School), a middle school in Hartford, is named after the Mayor.
+The Thirman L. Milner Middle Grades Academy (formerly Thirman L. Milner School), a middle school in Hartford, is named after him.